Writing test examples

 8 | '0x0' | '1.088638 TON' | '0 TON' | '0.000309 TON' | 0 |

-index - is an ID of a transaction in the launchResult
+Index refers to the ID of a transaction in the launchResult

 array.